vitaminwater/rotonde/README.md

 # Rotonde

-- makes connected hardware development accessible to every developer.
-It enables you to access low-level functions through a language-agnostic API.
+- `rotonde` makes connected hardware development accessible to every developers.
-- unifies the use of libraries and devices across languages and platforms, so you can use the best libraries available, not just the one available for your favorite language.
+- with `rotonde` you use the best libraries available, not just the one available for your favorite language.
-- as easy as using a web API:)
+- and it's as easy as a web `API`:)

 # Live example